 #8: Reduce the Risk of Financial Loss

 Exceptional corporate governance outlines the company’s operations in terms of managing financials.
 This includes practices for proper auditing and verification of accurate data.
-Rather than rely on company management to handle financial needs, board members can constantly see the company’s books and are kept up to date on the financial health of the company.
+Rather than relying on company management to handle financial needs, board members can constantly see the company’s books and are kept up to date on the company’s financial health.

-That creates an opportunity for spotting problems early on.
-For example, companies are then able to see that they are losing money in specific areas, or they may be better able to spot fraud or corruption.
+That creates an opportunity to spot problems early on.
+For example, companies can see that they are losing money in specific areas or may be better able to spot fraud or corruption.

-With rules in place like this, there is a clear step-by-step process outlined for how to report financial health, what the limitations of risk are, and what should be done when there are losses.
-This, too, helps to create and maintain long term value creation within the organization.
+With rules like this, a clear step-by-step process is outlined for reporting financial health, the limitations of risk, and what should be done when losses occur.
+This also helps create and maintain long-term value within the organization.

 See Related: The Boeing Company ESG Profile (BA): Is It Sustainable?